ucsd-dsc-arts/dsc160-final-group17_final/README.md

 (10 points)

-Description of Style Transfer Neural Net
+What style transfer is is that it uses a GAN to make a subject image in the style of a styled image.

 https://www.tensorflow.org/tutorials/generative/style_transfer#build_the_model

-Marilyn image source
+Marilyn image sources:

 Original Marilyn: https://www.moma.org/learn/moma_learning/_assets/www.moma.org/wp/moma_learning/wp-content/uploads/2012/07/Marilyn-PhotoPortrait-332x395.jpg